datenteiler/LibreOfficeMakrosPython/README.md

-# LibreOfficeMakrosPython
+# LibreOffice Makros in Python
-Makros for LibreOffice in Python
+Makros für LibreOffice in Python